auriq/essentia_docs/source/install.rst

 #.
 Create on the 'Launch Instance' button.
 This will take you to a site where
    you can select what OS and software you would like to access.
 #.
 Select the 'Marketplace' tab, and search for 'AuriQ'
 #.
-The list of results should include the latest release of Essentia.
-Click on it to start.
+The list of results should include the latest release of Essentia, Essentia (HVM).
+Click on Previous versions.
+#.
+Click the Version drop down and select 2.1.7.
 #.
 Follow the setup instructions.

 AWS additional notes